-In 2023, we began developing Terms of Reference and a Monitoring Framework for the Maternal and Child Benefit Program (MCBP), to be implemented by WFP as a component of HER2 in 2024.
-We will roll out monitoring for this as the project is implemented during 2024.
+Additionally, we are developing the Terms of Reference and Monitoring Framework for the Maternal and Child Benefit Program (MCBP), to be implemented by WFP as a component of HER2 in 2024.
+We will roll out monitoring for this as it is implemented during 2024.